-The following exhibit is a summary and is for use by Union officials in completing Form 3081 for official time entries and bank time entries, including related travel time to and from the activity, as explained in Article 9.
-More detailed information is available through your servicing Official Time Coordinator who can be identified at http://hco.dev.web.irs.gov/lrer/negagree/otime/ otcroster.html.

-References to subsections 2C (official time activities) and 2E (bank time activities) of Article 9 appear below to ensure that the program codes outlined in this exhibit are used as required by the 2016 National Agreement.
+The following exhibit is for use by Union stewards in completing Form 3081 for official time entries and bank time entries, including related travel time to and from the activity, as explained in Article 9.
+References to subsections 2C (official time activities) and 2E (bank time activities) of Article 9 appear below to ensure that the program codes outlined in this exhibit are used as required by the 2022 National Agreement

-OFFICIAL TIME CODES
+A. OFFICIAL TIME CODES

-The following codes are to be used by union stewards for participation in meetings with the Employer and any other activities described in Article 9, Subsection 2C that constitute official time.
+The following codes are to be used by union stewards for participation in meetings with the Employer and any other activities described in Article 9, Section 2C that constitute official time.